Mechanical, electrical, and plumbing: Alternating current

-Virtually all modern buildings integrate some form of AC mains electricity for powering domestic and everyday appliances.
+Ever since the period between about 1900 and 1920, virtually all modern buildings have integrated some form of AC mains electricity for powering domestic and everyday appliances.
 Such systems typically run between 100 and 500 volts, however their classifications and specifications vary greatly by geographical area (see Mains electricity by country).
 Mains power is typically distributed through insulated copper wire concealed in the building's subfloor, wall cavities and ceiling cavity.
 These cables are terminated into sockets mounted to walls, floors or ceilings.
 Similar techniques are used for lights ("luminaires"), however the two services are usually separated into different circuits with different protection devices at the distribution board.
 Whilst the wiring for lighting is exclusively managed by electricians, the selection of luminaires or light fittings may be left to building owners or interior designers in some cases.

 Telephone wiring from the 1970s.
 Low voltage cables are often laid across ceiling joists and insulation in roof cavities.

 Three-phase power is commonly used for industrial machines, particularly motors and high-load devices.
 Provision for three-phase power must be considered early in the design stage of a building because it has different regulations to domestic power supplies, and may affect aspects such as cable routes, switchboard location, large external transformers and connection from the street.